hexatomic/hexatomic/docs/dev/src/maintenance/releases/README.md

 Before you make a release, make sure that you have configured [commit signature verification with GPG](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/about-commit-signature-verification), or else the release workflow will fail.

+Also make sure that you have the Eclipse IDE closed during the release process.
+The IDE sometimes updates files that may interfere with the release.

 ## Feature releases

 To release a new *feature* (i.e., minor) version of Hexatomic, run the following commands in the repository root directory.